 Luigi was confirmed to be in the game on Nintendo's Facebook page almost as soon as the game was fully revealed.
 This implies that the game is reaching the end of its development pretty fast.

 Luigi is unlockable in Single Player mode.

-This game will be released at retail and the Nintendo eShop simultaneously, making it the first major Nintendo title to ever have a digital release.
+This game was released at retail and the Nintendo eShop simultaneously, making it the first major Nintendo title to ever have a digital release.

 Okay, the game is out, now why there's a notification in my 3DS... okay, Nintendo's bragging about the game's success like last week, players worldwide have collected a grand total of 100 billion coins, Blah Blah Blah... wait, what?
 Did you just say you re-opened all the Toad Houses as your way to celebrate this?
 Wow — of course, the fact that Toad Houses being open is tied to Nintendo's decision isn't that great — but still, that's awfully nice of you!
 Thanks!